cstrynatka/fstoconf15/README.md

 # fstoconf15

-Created a mock web page for the November conference using HTML and CSS
+I was asked to create a mock web page for the November conference by the organizer, so I used HTML and CSS to incorporate the conference's theme of bringing inclusivness to tech.

-Title: Bringing inclusiveness on tech